 Cube includes additional features that enhance live webcast workflows.
 For example, users can monitor and control their live stream via an iPad, iPhone, or laptop at low latency simply by connecting their device directly to the encoder or to a shared access point.
 Additionally, the internal Li-Ion battery within Cube allows you to swap external power sources during long broadcasts without powering the unit down.

 Cube encoders also provide on-board proxy recording capabilities via an SD card slot on each unit.
-Each H.264 .mov or .mp4 file is saved in real time on the internal media and can be shared with others immediately after your stream ends.
+Each recorded file is saved as a .mov or .mp4 file.

 Bond: Stream HD Video Over Multiple Cellular Networks

 If you are in need of a fail-safe, broadcast quality Internet webcast, the Teradek Bond and Link gives Cube encoders maximum connection bandwidth and reliability.
 As a camera-top, micro cellular bonding solution, Bond gives you the option to stream from nearly anywhere over five 3G/4G modems from any cellular operator.
 Since Bond connects to the Cube encoder via USB, setup is extremely quick and you get to utilize all of the same great features Teradek encoders already offer, including monitoring and proxy recording.